-GASB Statement No. 87 - In June 2017, GASB issued Statement No. 87, Leases.
-This standard's primary objective is to better meet the information needs of financial statement users by improving accounting and financial reporting for leases by governments.
-The statement is effective for periods beginning after June 15, 2022.
-The District has implemented GASB Statement No. 87 for the year ending June 30, 2022.
+Statement No. 101 - In June 2022, GASB issued Statement No. 101, Compensated Absences.
+The objective of this statement is to better meet the information needs of financial statement users by updating the recognition and measurement guidance for compensated absences.
+That objective is achieved by aligning the recognition and measurement guidance under a unified model and by amending certain previously required disclosures.
+This statement is effective for periods beginning after December 15, 2023.
+The District has not yet determined the impact on the financial statements